svannib/Nerd_Herd_TTS/README.md

 <img src="images/army_setup/complete army.PNG" alt="drawing" width="1200"/>

 Congratulations!
 Your army is ready for battle!
-I know, not as pretty as your IRL army, but well' make do.
+I know, not as pretty as your IRL army, but we'll make do.

 ## Setting up a game